TICsTutoriaFI/flutter-tests/lib/user/README.md

 - `firstSurname`
 - `secondSurname`

-Then, make a constructor where the attribute `secondSurname` is optional but still accessible if needed (use null safety features).
+Then, make a constructor where the attribute `secondSurname` is optional but still accessible if needed (use null safety features) [check constructors](https://dart.dev/language/constructors#instance-variable-initialization).
 So it can be called:

 ```dart
 User user = User(name: "John", firstSurname: "Doe");